sluvd/NM/README.md

 annotation in short:
 1-but any raw image in a software
-2-choose the annotation type (polygon in our case) 3-mark the desired area (like cracks or potholes) 4-export as JSON file
+2-choose the annotation type
+3-mark the desired area (like cracks or potholes) 4-export as XML file to do this task you have to use this software https://github.com/tzutalin/labelImg

+ install it
+ have it working and contact me by whatsapp to direct you to the next step